+· · 2020 · · · og. a

+Townwide Vehicle Replacement Program

-Department Name Department Name Division Name Priority Fiscal Impact Non-Departmental Executive General 2 \$17,500
+Department Name Division Name Fund Priority Fiscal Impact

+Non-Departmental Executive General 2 \$17,500

+Justification and Description

-This request is to fund a four (4) year vehicle replacement program for two (2) of the Town's aging vehicles at Town Hall for \$17,500 per fiscal year, totaling \$70,000 during FY's 2020-2023.
+vehicles at Town Hall for \$1 vehicles were purchased in 20 cycle.
+Vehicles were surpluse 125k miles.
+The vehicle has in life cycle.
+The Program Mod two of the four-year program i (2) additional years to meet th Alternative/Adverse Impacts if During FY 2014, as per the ag Southwest Ranches allocated that were purchased during the Ranches retained the next be reached the end of its useful vehicle is reaching its end-of Townwide business including They are also used to trave Additionally, these vehicles assessments in the event of a This request is to fund a four (4) year vehicle replacement program for two (2) of the Town's aging vehicles at Town Hall for \$17,500 per fiscal year, totaling \$70,000 during FY's 2020-2023.
 New vehicles were purchased in 2018 and 2021 which replaced town vehicles that reached its end-of-life cycle.
 Vehicles were surplused in 2020 and 2021 and the mileage of the remaining vehicle, exceeds 125k miles.
 The vehicle has incurred high maintenance and repair costs, and has reached the end-of-life cycle.
 The Program Modification for the Vehicle Replacement Program was funded for the first two of the four-year program in FY's 2020 & 2021 upon which a vehicle was procured.
 There are two (2) additional years to meet the requirements of this program.

-During FY 2014, as per the agreement with the Town of Davie Police Department (PD), the Town of Southwest Ranches allocated eight (8) of the most mechanically efficient vehicles to the Davie PD that were purchased during the transition from BSO to Davie PD services.
+Alternative/Adverse Impacts if not funded: During FY 2014, as per the agreement with the Town of Davie Police Department (PD), the Town of Southwest Ranches allocated eight (8) of the most mechanically efficient vehicles to the Davie PD that were purchased during the transition from BSO to Davie PD services.
 The Town of Southwest Ranches retained the next best three (3) for its Fleet.
 As mentioned above, two of these vehicles reached the end of its useful life and was replaced during FY 2018 and FY 2021.
 The remaining vehicle is reaching its end-of-life cycle.
 Currently, these vehicles are used by staff to respond to Townwide business including but not limited to: meetings, inspections, events and park activities.
 They are also used to travel outside of the Town to attend business meetings and trainings.
 Additionally, these vehicles are required to be utilized for damage control and rapid impact assessments in the event of a serious storm, emergency or natural disaster.
-Due to inclement weather and hazardous conditions, utility trucks or suburban utility vehicles (SUV) will be required to provide appropriate services.
-The impact of not funding this request would greatly limit Town Staff to conduct these vital functions.
+Due to inclement weather and hazardous conditions, utility trucks or suburban utility vehicles (SUV) will be required to provide

+AMOUN IT S1 ATUS

+FY 2019-202 . , INDED

+FY 2020-202 . , INDED

+FY 2021-202 . , INDED

+FY 2022-202 23 \$17,50) PRC POSED

+TOTAL \$70,00)

+Required Resources

+Line item Title or Desc ription of request Cost

+001-3900-519-99100 0 Contingency - TW Vehicle Replacement \$17,500